kolenaIO/kolena/docs/metrics/geometry-matching.md

 </center>

-### Example 4

-Let's consider another scenario where there are multiple ground truths overlapping with the same inference.
+Finally, let's consider another scenario where there are multiple ground truths overlapping with the same inference:

 ![example 4](../assets/images/metrics-matcher-example4.png)